-With the advent of QCD the interest in these techniques faded partially, but a renewed interest arose around the 90's, which continues to our days, due, first, to the appearance of Chiral Perturbation Theory and its need for very precise and rigorous low-energy observables to which it could be compared, but, second, to the efforts to determine the existence and properties of the much debated lightest scalar resonances.
-This has given rise to extensive studies of $\pi\pi$ scattering with Roy or similar equations \cite{Ananthanarayan:2000ht,Colangelo:2001df,DescotesGenon:2001tn,Kaminski:2002pe,Kaminski:2008fu,GarciaMartin:2011cn,Kaminski:2011vj,Caprini:2011ky,Nebreda:2012ve,Bydzovsky:2016vdx,Albaladejo:2018gif}, where a very high precision set of amplitudes has been achieved over the years, with various dispersive solutions converging to very similar final results.
-Furthermore, these techniques also produced as a result a very precise extraction of the $\sig$ and $f_0(980)$ resonances~\cite{Caprini:2005zr,GarciaMartin:2011jx,Moussallam:2011zg}, which lead to a major revision of its status in the 2012 Review of Particle Physics, reducing its quoted uncertainty by a factor of 5 and even changing its name to the present one, i.e., $f_0(500)$.
-On the $\pi N$ front, similar dispersive analyses \cite{Ditsche:2012fv, Hoferichter:2015hva} appeared, that will be of relevance for our $\pik$ system.
-Moreover, besides determining the amplitudes on the real axis, all these dispersive techniques allow to extract information on different observables like the $\sigma$-term~\cite{Gasser:1988jt,Gasser:1990ce,Gasser:1990ap,Hoferichter:2015dsa,Hoferichter:2016ocj,RuizdeElvira:2017stg}, the matching to ChPT~\cite{Hoferichter:2015tha,Siemens:2016jwj} or several other relevant quantities associated to the nucleon~\cite{Hoferichter:2016duk, Hoferichter:2018zwu}.
+With the advent of QCD, the interest in these techniques faded partially, but a renewed interest arose around the '90s, which continues to our days, due, first, to the appearance of ChPT and its need for very precise and rigorous low-energy observables to which it could be compared, and, second, to the efforts to determine the existence and properties of the much-debated lightest scalar resonances.
+This has given rise to extensive studies of $\pi\pi$ scattering with Roy or similar equations \cite{Ananthanarayan:2000ht,Colangelo:2001df,DescotesGenon:2001tn,Kaminski:2002pe,Kaminski:2008fu,GarciaMartin:2011cn,Kaminski:2011vj,Caprini:2011ky,Nebreda:2012ve,Bydzovsky:2016vdx,Albaladejo:2018gif}, so that very high-precision amplitude parameterizations have been built over the years, with various dispersive solutions converging to very similar final results.
+Furthermore, these techniques also produced a very precise extraction of the $\sig$ and $f_0(980)$ resonances~\cite{Caprini:2005zr,GarciaMartin:2011jx,Moussallam:2011zg}, which lead to a major revision of their status in the 2012 Review of Particle Physics, reducing the quoted uncertainty for the former by a factor of 5 and even changing its name to the present one, i.e., $f_0(500)$.
+On the $\pi N$ front, similar dispersive analyses \cite{Ditsche:2012fv, Hoferichter:2015hva} exist, that will be of relevance for our $\pik$ system.
+Moreover, besides determining the amplitudes on the real axis, all these dispersive techniques allow to extract information on different observables like the $\pi N$ $\sigma$-term~\cite{Gasser:1988jt,Gasser:1990ce,Gasser:1990ap,Hoferichter:2015dsa,Hoferichter:2016ocj,RuizdeElvira:2017stg}, the matching to ChPT~\cite{Hoferichter:2015tha,Siemens:2016jwj} or several other relevant quantities associated with the nucleon~\cite{Hoferichter:2016duk, Hoferichter:2018zwu}.
 We will also follow this path here for $\pi K$ when discussing applications in section \ref{sec:applications}.
-Finally, we would like to point out that, in view of the success of these techniques, they have also been applied recently to other processes like: $e^+ e^- \to \pi^+ \pi^-$ \cite{Colangelo:2018mtw} and $\gamma^{(*)} \gamma^{(*)} \to \pi \pi$ \cite{Hoferichter:2011wk,Moussallam:2013una, Danilkin:2018qfn, Hoferichter:2019nlq}.
+Finally, we would like to point out that, given the success of these techniques, they have also been applied recently to other processes like: $e^+ e^- \to \pi^+ \pi^-$ \cite{Colangelo:2018mtw} and $\gamma^{(*)} \gamma^{(*)} \to \pi \pi$ \cite{GarciaMartin:2010cw,Hoferichter:2011wk,Moussallam:2013una, Danilkin:2018qfn, Hoferichter:2019nlq}.